Promoting Standards of

 Qualified Diplomas for Graduates

-ACCS Accreditation, for k-12 schools, comes with ACCS Diploma Authorization.
+ACCS Accreditation, for k-12 schools, comes with ACCS Diploma Recognition.

 Stamp of Approval for Parents and Colleges